 Selling the ideology at a souvenir store is clearly mocking.
 Nobody will buy these posters thinking „Oh, young pioneers should follow the lead of Hồ Chí Minh – that’s an interesting thought.
 I think I want to hang this next to the TV set to not forget about it.“ People are buying it because they find it hysterical.

 I know this phenomenon for instance from Berlin.
 Having their picture taken with a communist soldier’s hat is the most hilarious thing among tourists.
 It seems to be something between the forbidden fruit – the demon’s hat on my head, hahaha – and a caricature.
-Still while I in Berlin it’s they are mocking the past, in Vietnam, real communist propaganda is still everywhere.
+Still while in Berlin, they are mocking the past, in Vietnam, real communist propaganda is still everywhere.

 How do they manage to indoctrinate with something that at the same time is being mocked?

 Hội An is not only touristy, but it is also a great place for shopping.
 Consequently, they make paying easy.
 There are banks and you can get cash from ATMs.
 Also, credit cards are widely accepted.

 One US-Dollar equals 22,7 Dong (VND) and one €uro 25,5 Dong (VND) as of January 2022.
 However, here you can check the current rate.

 On this map, you’ll find Hội An’s most important landmarks that I’m introducing in this post: